olivier-singla/SONiC/doc/mgmt/SONiC_Ztp_DesignDoc.md

 **ztp run**

 The ```ztp run``` command is used to manually restart a new ZTP session.
-This command deletes the existing */etc/sonic/config_db.json* file and stats ZTP service.
+This command deletes the existing */etc/sonic/config_db.json* file and starts ZTP service.
 It also erases the previous ZTP session data.
 ZTP configuration is loaded on to the switch and ZTP discovery is performed.

 **no ztp enable**